FujiwaraTakuya/Fujis-Endosoma/Endosoma/Endosoma TD6 Classes.md

 - **5) Anarchy in the Galaxy - Like rolling 7s at a Jackpot machine, this is a very powerful Dark Trance to get as it can reward the user with riches or massive killing potential in a pink energy rain-shower; over the course of a Quest, every Anarchy in the Galaxy rolled during a Dark Trance gives you 1 stack of said Trance, with each stack giving you 1d6 worth of Gold at the end of a Quest; you can choose to spend all stacks of A.i.t.G. while in combat to deal 7 Damage per-Stack gained in a 25ft Radius.
 This attack can't be Dodged or Blocked.**
 - **6) Cherry - The Heroless gains +2 Action Economy and all enemies are unable to Dodge their attacks; does not stop Guarding.**

+### Perfect Dodge/Perfect Dodge-Throw
+When a successful Dodge/Dark Step is performed, roll a Disadvantage Test with success on a 6 only; a successful Test causes the Heroless to perform a Perfect Dodge, allowing them to perform 1d6 Strikes against them or performing a guaranteed Wrestling Move regardless if they're Stunned.
+### Rapid Charging*
+Rapidly jerking your Beam Weapon becomes more efficient as you rapidly recharge it an additional +3 Charges.
 ### Technique of Love
 *The Memory of Demon corresponds to Dan Smith, who was nicknamed the Hellion and had a weapon called the Demon Gun.* With an Action and Standard Test, perform a Leaping Strike at an enemy up to 15ft away that deals +1 Damage.
 ### Technique of God*